 The American Optometric Association defines doctor of optometry as an independent primary health care provider for the eye.
-Optometrists examine, diagnose, treat, and manage diseases, injuries, and disorders of the eyes, visual systems, and associated structures affecting the eye.
-Doctors of Optometry can prescribe medication, spectacle lenses, contact lenses, and perform certain surgical procedures.
+Doctors of optometry (ODs) examine, diagnose, treat, and manage diseases, injuries, and disorders of the eyes, visual systems, and associated structures affecting the eye.
+Optometrists can prescribe medication, spectacle lenses, contact lenses, and perform certain surgical procedures.

 It is important for students to check each school's requirements carefully as some schools will require courses not listed below.
 For more information about a specific program, please contact the school directly.

 Ferris State University

 The Ohio State University

 Students should meet with their academic advisor and pre-health advisor each quarter to make sure they are taking the correct courses for their major/professional interest.

 Below is a sample timeline for a Biological Sciences Major.
 Please be aware that Optometry programs do not require or prefer a specifc major and the below timeline should not be used to replace meeting with an academic advisor.